gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 (but the latter it's quite slower!)

-A list of floating IPs defined in the network noda can be shown using ``nova-manage``::
+A list of floating IPs defined in the network nova can be shown using ``nova-manage``::

     root@network-node:~# nova-manage floating list